-President: Heinz Fischer
+President (outgoing): Heinz Fischer

-He replaces Heinz Fischer, a centrist politician committed to the welfare state and Austrian neutrality, was elected to the largely ceremonial presidency in April 2004 and again 2010.
+He replaces Heinz Fischer, a Social Democrat committed to the welfare state and Austrian neutrality who was elected president in 2004 and again 2010.